Basketball was Harriette Mackenzie's safe space growing up.

 “I didn’t have a lot of times when I didn’t feel very burdened or sad.
 And I remember basketball was just a place that was an outlet," Mackenzie told The Canadian Press.
 "It was nice to be good at something, I guess.”

-Now a star player at Vancouver Island University in Nanaimo, Mackenzie is speaking up about the treatment she says she's received as a transgender athlete, hoping her voice and experience can create a safe space for other
+Now a star player at Vancouver Island University in Nanaimo, Mackenzie is speaking up about the treatment she says she's received as a transgender athlete, hoping her voice and experience can create a safe space for others.

 The six-foot-two, 21-year-old forward took to social media earlier this week to detail what happened during and after a pair of home games against Columbia Bible College.